 - The seizure usually lasts 2 minutes or less

-- It is often followed by a period of confusion, disorientation, agitation, headache, soreness and sleep.
+- After the seizure there is usually a period of confusion, headache, soreness and sleep.

 The seizures are often mistaken for clumsiness before diagnosis.

-Even people without epilepsy can experience myoclonus or sudden jerks that may wake you up as you’re just falling asleep.
-These are normal and not epilepsy.
+Note: Even people without epilepsy can experience myoclonus or sudden jerks just as you are falling asleep.
+These are normal and not seizures.

-Tonic seizures often occur in people with intellectual impairment and more complex epilepsies.
+Tonic seizures often occur in people with intellectual impairment or more complex epilepsies.

 An atonic seizure is a type of seizure that involves the sudden loss of muscle tone.
 If standing, this can cause a “drop attack” where the person suddenly slumps to the ground.
 If sitting, a simple head nod (as if the person is trying to fight off sleep) may be seen.
 These seizures are very brief, less than 2 seconds and may involve the head, body or limbs.

-Atonic seizures often occur in people with intellectual impairment and more complex epilepsies.
+Atonic seizures often occur in people with intellectual impairment or more complex epilepsies.

 A clonic seizure is a seizure involving bilateral rhythmic jerking and may occur alone or in combination with tonic (increased muscle tone) activity typically lasting a few seconds up to a minute.
 The jerking in a clonic seizure is more sustained and rhythmic than seen in a myoclonic seizure.

 - The person’s muscles begin to spasm and jerk